DA-MMP: Learning Coordinated and Accurate Throwing with Dynamics-Aware Motion Manifold Primitives: EXPERIMENTS

-To further understand these results, we visualize the landing distributions of throws in both simulation and the real world, as shown in Fig.~\ref{fig:landing_scatter}.
-In this test, we planned ten trajectories targeting $r=1.8$\,m, and plot the actual landing positions of the executed throws.
-In simulation, the landing points exhibit a consistent bias with small variance, since control and contact dynamics gaps are minimal while the added air drag dominates the discrepancy.
+To answer these questions, we visualize the landing distributions of motion planned throws in both simulation and the real world, as shown in Fig.~\ref{fig:landing_scatter}.
+In this evaluation, we plan ten trajectories targeting $r=1.8$\,m and plot the actual landing positions of the executed throws.
+In simulation, the landing points exhibit a consistent bias with minimal variance, as the discrepancy is dominated by the added air drag rather than control or contact uncertainties.
 In contrast, the real-world distribution exhibits both bias and variance due to additional control and contact dynamics gaps as well as visual perception errors.
-This explains why the residual-style correction is highly effective in simulation, as a single bias can be compensated by adjusting the second target, but it fails in the real world because variance cannot be corrected in the same way.
-In fact, its improvement in success rate is even less effective than simply replanning once (two attempts versus one).
-Our method, by encoding trajectories rather than target positions, can capture trajectory-level dynamics and thus remains effective under real-world variability.
-Interestingly, when trained with the same number of trials as the human expert, our method slightly outperforms it, highlighting the efficiency of first constructing motion primitives and then learning dynamics on top of them.
-Moreover, we found that our method demonstrates generalization capability: when attempting throws to a distance of 1.2\,m, for which no real trajectories were collected, the policy was still able to generate feasible motions that successfully hit the target.
-This result indicates that the policy has indeed learned the underlying trajectory–dynamics mapping, rather than merely memorizing training samples.
+This explains why residual-style correction is highly effective in simulation, as a systematic bias can be compensated for by adjusting the target.
+However, it fails in the real world because stochastic variance cannot be corrected in the same way (Question 1).
+In fact, its performance (6.7\%) is even less than the marginal improvement gained by simply replanning a second time (23.3\% - 13.3\% = 10.0\%), as the compensation may even exacerbate the error when the variance is high.
+Our method, however, encodes trajectories rather than target positions, enabling it to capture trajectory-level dynamics and remain effective under real-world variability (Question 2).
+Finally, as for Question 3, our method demonstrates promising generalization capability.
+When attempting throws to a distance of 1.2\,m, for which no real-world trajectories are collected—the policy generates feasible motions that successfully hit the target (as shown in the supplementary video).
+This indicates that the model learns the underlying trajectory–dynamics mapping, rather than merely memorizing training samples.